UkiDLucas/MarketIndicators.jl/README.md

 <hr />

+## Disclaimer

+I am not a professional economist, nor financial advisor, nor do I have ANY formal training in these subjects.
+Any market predictions shown here are the outcome of automatic machine learning without any expert human supervision.
+This **project is purely for your entertainment only**.

 ## Overview

 I have asked myself a question: **Can we create an AI model to predict macro-economic trends?**